About the project

 - Eight ‘linked fellowship’ will connect a fellowship with each research collaboration.
 Such fellowships will be determined in consultation with those in the collaboration and are likely to be with lead staff or with key stakeholders.
 For example to enable enthusiastic teachers to develop research skills so that they can reflect on their own options and also interpret the feedback from learners in their context.

 - We will seek four open fellowships, each linked to a sector i.e. K12, community college, HE and informal.
 Open fellowships will be used to avoid the potential to have too narrow a focus in looking at the planned collaborations.
 These fellowships will include those with identified expertise relevant to OER practice and help to supplement the research expertise in each of the educational sectors.

 - Two fellowships will be focused on evaluating our own work.
 These fellowships will enable an additional perspective on plans in the early stages and on progress in the later stages.

 Interested in collaborating with us?

 If you think you would like to work with us, to help provide links to existing data on OER impact or help us to gather new data within your project, we would love to hear from you.
-Please contact Simone Arthur email@example.com at the Open University.
+Please contact us by emailing email@example.com at the Open University.